 Students are responsible for catching up on all missed work.
 Due dates for major assignments are established at the beginning of the semester and absence from class does not affect these due dates or potential late assignment penalties.

-First-Year Writing Courses will be offered in three learning environments in Fall 2020: Hybrid, Online Synchronous, and Online Asynchronous.
+First-Year Writing Courses will be offered in three learning environments in Spring 2021: Hybrid, Online Synchronous, and Online Asynchronous.
 See this page for descriptions of each format.
 The Absence Policy applies to all First-Year Writing courses, regardless of format.

 Students in face-to-face courses (i.e., "seated" or "in-person" courses) are expected to attend regularly scheduled course meetings on campus, in-person, during which attendance will be taken.
 Students should consult course materials and their instructor for additional details.

 Students in hybrid courses are expected to attend classes on campus, in-person, during regularly scheduled times and to complete and submit classwork online synchronously or asynchronously to fulfill instructors' attendance expectations.
 Students should consult course materials and their insturctor for additional details.

 Students in online asynchronous courses are not expected to attend regularly scheduled class meetings, though instructors may offer optional synchronous meeting times.
 Students will complete and submit assignments to fulfill instructors' attendance expectations.
 Students should consult course materials and their instructor for additional details.

 Plagiarism is defined as copying the language, phrasing, structure, or specific ideas of others and presenting any of these as one's own, original work; it includes buying papers, having someone else write your papers, and improper citation and use of sources.
 When you present the words or ideas of another (either published or unpublished) in your writing, you must fully acknowledge your sources.
 Plagiarism is considered a violation of academic integrity whenever it occurs in written work, including drafts and homework, as well as for formal and final papers.